10 Warning Signs of Heat Stroke

 What is heat stroke?

 Heat stroke is a term you may also hear referred to as “sunstroke,” and it is clinically defined as when your core temperature soars above 104 degrees Fahrenheit, along with central nervous system dysfunction, explains James Winger, MD, associate professor of family medicine at Loyola University Medical Center in Chicago.
-Also, the signs of heat stroke are different from heat exhaustion—learn how to tell them apart here.

 There are two “types” of heat stroke